-- Today, the House will consider the American Rescue Plan Act of 2021, which implements President Biden's urgently-needed American Rescue Plan, which he unveiled on January 20.
-The bill carries out the reconciliation instructions that were given to 12 House committees.
+- In coming days, the House will be considering the Senate-passed version of the American Rescue Plan Act of 2021, which implements President Biden's urgently-needed American Rescue Plan, which he unveiled on January 20.
+House passage this week sends the bill to the President's desk for his signature.
+The House had passed its version of the bill on February 27 by a vote of 219 to 212.
+(2021 House Vote #49).
 The legislation is designed to address the unprecedented coronavirus health and economic crisis.
-Members are urged to vote YES. - The coronavirus pandemic and economic crises are destroying lives and livelihoods across the country.
-Tens of millions of Americans have been infected, and on Sunday, we passed the tragic milestone of having lost 500,000 lives to the virus. - Meanwhile, the economic crisis is accelerating: over 18 million Americans are receiving unemployment benefits, nearly 24 million Americans are struggling with hunger with an estimated 12 million children living in households with food insecurity, up to 40 million Americans cannot afford rent and fear eviction, school closures threaten the education of countless millions of our children, and our most vulnerable communities are bearing the brunt of these twin crises as underlying health and economic inequities grow worse.
-Over 2.3 million women have been forced to leave the workforce entirely, including nearly 1 million mothers, and eight of ten minority businesses are on the brink of closure. - The American Rescue Plan Act will crush the virus, return children safely to the classroom, get vaccines to the people, put dollars into families' pockets and put people back to work: - Beat the virus and safely reopen schools The bill will mount a national vaccination plan that includes setting up community vaccination sites nationwide.
-It will also take complementary measures to combat the virus, including scaling up testing and tracing, addressing shortages of personal protective equipment and other critical supplies, investing in high-quality treatments and addressing health inequities.
-The plan will also make investments necessary to safely reopen schools. - Deliver immediate relief to working families bearing the brunt of the crisis The bill finishes the job on the President's promise to provide \$2,000 per person in direct assistance to households across America with checks of \$1,400 per person, following the \$600 down payment enacted in December.
-The bill will also provide direct housing assistance, nutrition assistance for 40 million Americans, expand access to safe and reliable child care and affordable health care, extend and expand unemployment insurance so that 18 million American workers can pay their bills and support 27 million children with an expanded Child Tax Credit and 15 million low-wage childless workers through an improved Earned Income Tax Credit.
-It will also give 27 million workers a raise by raising the federal minimum wage. - Support communities struggling with the economic fallout The bill will provide crucial support for the hardest-hit small businesses, especially those owned by entrepreneurs from racial and ethnic backgrounds that have experienced systemic discrimination, with EIDL grants, expanded PPP eligibility and more.
-The bill also provides crucial resources to protect the jobs of first responders, frontline public health workers, teachers, transit workers and other essential workers that all Americans depend on.
+Members are urged to vote YES. - With a few notable exceptions, the Senate-passed version of the American Rescue Plan Act is very, very similar to the House-passed version.
+Some of the key differences are: - The Senate-passed bill does not include the \$15 an hour minimum wage provisions that were included in the bill passed by the House. - The Senate-passed bill changes the phase-out range for qualification to receive direct payments under the legislation. - The Senate-passed bill also amends the House provisions on unemployment benefits.
+The Senate-passed bill extends the Federal Pandemic Unemployment Compensation (FPUC) through September 6, while keeping the weekly benefit at the current \$300 per week.
+It also exempts up to \$10,200 in unemployment benefits received in 2020 from federal income taxes for households making less than \$150,000. - Like the House bill, the Senate-passed American Rescue Plan Act will crush the virus, return children safely to the classroom, get vaccines to the people, put dollars into families' pockets and put people back to work. - Beat the virus and safely reopen schools Like the House bill, the Senate-passed bill will mount a national vaccination plan that includes setting up community vaccination sites nationwide.
+It will also take complementary measures to combat the virus, including scaling up testing and tracing, addressing shortages of personal protective equipment and other critical supplies, investing in highquality treatments and addressing health inequities.
+The plan will also make investments necessary to safely reopen schools. - Deliver immediate relief to working families bearing the brunt of the crisis Like the House bill, the Senate-passed bill finishes the job on the President's promise to provide \$2,000 per person in direct assistance to households across America with checks of \$1,400 per person, following the \$600 down payment enacted in December.
+The bill will also provide direct housing assistance, nutrition assistance for 40 million Americans, expand access to safe and reliable child care and affordable health care, extend unemployment insurance so that 18 million American workers can pay their bills and support 27 million children with an expanded Child Tax Credit and more than 17 million low-wage childless workers through an improved Earned Income Tax Credit. - Support communities struggling with the economic fallout Like the House bill, the Senate-passed bill will provide crucial support for the hardest-hit small businesses, especially those owned by entrepreneurs from racial and ethnic backgrounds that have experienced systemic discrimination, with EIDL grants, expanded PPP eligibility and more.
+The bill also provides crucial resources to protect the jobs of first responders, frontline public health workers, and other essential workers.